Almost Human (1974 film)

-Almost Human (Milano odia: la polizia non può sparare; also released as The Death Dealer and The Kidnapping of Mary Lou) is a 1974 Italian poliziottesco film directed by Umberto Lenzi, written by Ernesto Gastaldi, and starring Tomas Milian, Henry Silva, Ray Lovelock, and Anita Strindberg.
+Almost Human (Milano odia: la polizia non può sparare) is a 1974 Italian poliziottesco film directed by Umberto Lenzi and starring Tomas Milian, Henry Silva, Laura Belli, Ray Lovelock, Gino Santercole and Anita Strindberg.
+Milian stars as Giulio Sacchi, an arrogant and murderous small-time criminal who convinces two gullible associates, Carmine (Lovelock) and Vittorio (Santercole), into joining him for a series of increasingly sordid crimes — most notably the kidnapping of heiress Marilú Porrino (Belli) — which test police Inspector Grandi's (Silva) belief in mainstream law enforcement.

+While negatively received during its original run, Almost Human is now regarded as one of the best Italian crime films of the 1970s, and marked the first of several collaborations between Lenzi and Milian.

+The film has been released under a variety of titles, with the original English-dubbed export prints bearing the title The Executioner.
+In North America, it opened in limited release as The Kidnap of Mary Lou in 1975, before receiving a wider release as The Death Dealer.
+Its most enduring English title, Almost Human, stems from a 1980 reissue, for which it was dubiously marketed as a horror film.

 Plot

 A bunch of thieves kidnap a boy in a red hoodie from his mother's arms.
 This is followed by an action-packed car chase full of breaking boxes, defacing cars, and slim getaways.
 The chase ends when the kidnappers are saved by an oncoming train, which cuts off the police from their trail.
 They find this a perfect opportunity to dump the kid and make their getaway.
 The boy is returned to his family but the kidnappers' gang beat the thieves up for their failure.

-Following a castration threat, the kidnapper/thief goes home to rape his girlfriend.
-Following this, he robs a cigarette dispenser and stabs the beat cop who catches him.
+Following a castration threat, the kidnapper goes home to rape his girlfriend.
+He then robs a cigarette dispenser and stabs the beat cop who catches him.
 This leads to a detective to start asking questions.
 The following day, while the thief is picking up his aforementioned girlfriend from her office, he notices the young brown-haired daughter of his girlfriend's boss, and decides to kidnap her.
 After a love-making session with his girlfriend in her apartment, the kidnapper leaves to find his friend and convinces him to join his plan.
 We are shown how tough a cop the detective is through a cut scene.
-The protagonist (kidnapper) and his gang start stalking the girl while she's playing tennis with her father and his friends.
-Using his girlfriend's stolen red car, the thieves go buy guns from an old confidant ("Papa") of theirs.
-The guns are worth 100 thousand lira each and, if they kill someone, their confidant keeps their deposit.
-Not wanting to pay their confidant the deposit, they murder Papa and his staff, and make their escape.
+The kidnapper and his gang start stalking the girl while she's playing tennis with her father and his friends.
+Using his girlfriend's stolen red car, the thieves go buy guns from an old confidant of theirs, nicknamed Papà.
+The guns are worth ITL100,000 each and, if they kill someone, their confidant keeps their deposit.
+Not wanting to pay their confidant the deposit, they murder Papà and his staff, and make their escape.